fmarotta/bioinfoconda/README.md

 analysis project.)
 After all, the directory can be moved to another place, provided that the environment varialbes are changed as well.

-When working on a project, it is common to require a specific program to perform some operations.
+When working on a project it is common to require a specific program to perform some operations.
 There are two options: either an existing program can be downloaded or a new program is to be written.
 In the former case, the first thing to try is to install it with conda, i.e.
-`conda install package`.
+`conda install -c channel package`.
 (In a new project, by default the only packages installed in the conda environment are snakemake, R and perl.)
 If the package is not contained in conda's repositories, you can manually download it by following the maintainer's instructions.
 Each new project comes with a predefined set of subdirectories, and you should install your programs in one of those; see below for a description of the intended purpose of each subdirectory.
 Always remember to check whether you need to add the executables to the PATH or the libraries to your environment.
 In such cases, you have to edit the project's .envrc, located in the project's home, so that direnv is aware of your configuration.
-In case where you need to write your own program, you should also put it in one of the project's subdirectories and make sure that executables and libraries are added to the environment.
+When you need to write your own program you should also put it in one of the project's subdirectories and make sure that executables and libraries are added to the environment.
+An important thing is that the shebang should be '#!/usr/bin/env XXX', not simply '#!/usr/bin/XXX'.

 Each project is created with a specific directory structure, which will now be explained.
 Note, however, that these are just hints, so if you